jledun/pocket-recorder/README.md

 ## install and run

-from you home folder on your Raspberry Pi 3:
+from your home folder on your Raspberry Pi 3:

 ```bash
 > cd ~/Documents